aws-samples/data-mesh-datazone-cdk-cloudformation/docs/onboard_member_account.md

 # Onboard new member account

+At the moment DzDataMeshCfnStackSetExecutionRole.yaml assumes DzDataMeshCfnStackSetAdminRole exists in the governance account.

 1. Deploy the AWS CloudFormation template located at lib/cfn-templates/DzDataMeshCfnStackSetExecutionRole.yaml in the member account with the appropriate input parameters.

 DataMeshApplicationName - the name you configured in Config.ts